This Q&A addresses key questions regarding the International Criminal Court (ICC) and the relationship between the court and the United States.

 US support was critical in the transfer to the court of ICC suspects Bosco Ntaganda, a Congolese rebel leader, in 2012 and Dominic Ongwen, a Lord’s Resistance Army commander, in 2015.
 In 2013, the US Congress expanded its existing war crimes rewards program to provide rewards to people providing information to facilitate the arrest of foreign individuals wanted by any international court or tribunal, including the ICC.

-Given strong evidence that serious crimes have been committed in Palestine since 2014, including new population transfers into occupied territories, Human Rights Watch has called on the ICC prosecutor to open a formal investigation of serious international crimes committed in Palestine by Israelis and Palestinians.
+Given strong evidence that serious crimes have been committed in Palestine since 2014, including the transfer of Israeli civilians into the occupied West Bank and alleged war crimes committed during the 2014 hostilities in Gaza by the Israeli military and Palestinian armed groups, Human Rights Watch has called on the ICC prosecutor to open a formal investigation of serious international crimes committed in Palestine by Israelis and Palestinians.

-There are numerous safeguards set out in the Rome Statute to prevent frivolous or politically motivated cases.
+Numerous safeguards are set out in the Rome Statute to prevent frivolous or politically motivated cases.
 Unless there is a referral from a state or the UN Security Council, the ICC prosecutor is not able to begin an investigation on her own initiative; it requires authorization from a pre-trial chamber of three judges.
 In all investigations, the prosecutor needs to apply to the court’s judges for arrest warrants and to confirm charges prior to trial.

 The ICC has the backing of established and emerging democracies around the world.
-Its governing body, the Assembly of States Parties (ASP), currently consists of 123 countries that have ratified the Rome Statute: 33 from the Africa region, 21 from the Asia-Pacific region, 18 from Eastern Europe, 28 from the Latin American and Caribbean region, and 23 from Western Europe and North America.
-Malaysia announced on March 4, 2019 that it would become the latest ICC member.
+Its governing body, the Assembly of States Parties (ASP), currently consists of 123 countries that have ratified the Rome Statute: 33 from the Africa region, 19 from the Asia-Pacific region, 18 from Eastern Europe, 28 from the Latin American and Caribbean region, and 25 from Western Europe and North America.

 The prosecutor and the judges are accountable to the ASP.
 The ASP has the authority to remove them from office in the event that they abuse their powers.
 The ASP has also established an Independent Oversight Mechanism.
 Among other functions, the oversight mechanism can conduct investigations of alleged misconduct or fraud concerning any elected court official or court staff.

-Burundi withdrew from the ICC effective October 2017, and the Philippines gave notice of withdrawal in March 2018, which goes into effect one year later.
+Burundi withdrew from the ICC effective October 2017, and the Philippines’ notice of withdrawal came into effect in March 2019.
 An effort by the government of Kenya – at a time when its president and deputy president were facing charges before the court – to lead a mass withdrawal of African states from the treaty failed to materialize.

-The ICC has so far opened more than two dozen cases, and pre-trial or trial proceedings are ongoing in four cases.
-However, trials for war crimes and crimes against humanity have only been completed in a handful of cases, with three people convicted and four others acquitted.
+The ICC has so far opened more than two dozen cases, and pre-trial or trial proceedings are ongoing in three cases.
+However, trials for war crimes and crimes against humanity have only been completed in a handful of cases, with four people convicted and four others acquitted.
 Some other cases have been dismissed for lack of evidence.
 Court officials have made a number of missteps and stronger investigations by the ICC prosecutor, better choices in the selection of cases, more efficient proceedings, and more effective outreach with victims and affected communities are needed.
+The court’s leadership took an important step forward in 2019, requesting an independent expert review of its performance.
+The review, conducted by a panel of nine experts, is expected to be completed by the end of September 2020.

 The court certainly needs to continue to learn lessons, correct mistakes, and improve its work.
 But an effective ICC backed by the strong support of the international community is needed more than ever to send the message that impunity for mass atrocities will not be tolerated.